-As an educator, Amsel has been on the faculty for the Philadelphia International Music Festival and the Houston Youth Symphony.
-Additionally, he taught with the Youth Orchestra of the Americas in Jamaica and Dominican Republic.
-He served the Baltimore community in several ways through the Creative Leadership and Implementing Social Development programs.
-Through these, Amsel helped connect the Peabody Conservatory to the greater Baltimore community by helping emerging music programs at low-income schools.
-He helped students in creating original compositions that reflect their daily lives while discussing the importance of music and how it can supplement a young person’s life through communication, open discussions, and vocal leadership.
-He has been a featured performer and taught masterclasses through these organizations, as well as having had an active private bassoon studio of over 30 weekly students in Austin and Houston, Texas.
+As an educator, Amsel leads numerous concerts every season with the Fort Worth Symphony Orchestra while creating programs that unify the students' school curriculum while exposing them to the magic and wondrous world of music.
+He has been on the faculty for the Philadelphia International Music Festival, Houston Youth Symphony, and has taught with the Orchestra of the Americas in Haiti, Jamaica, and the Dominican Republic.
+During his time in Peabody, he served the Baltimore community in several ways through the Creative Leadership Immersion and Implementing Social Development programs.
+These programs helped connect the conservatory to the greater Baltimore community by helping emerging music programs at low-income schools.
+Amsel supported students in creating original compositions that reflect their daily lives while discussing the importance of music and how it can supplement a young person’s life through communication, open discussions, and vocal leadership.
+He has been a featured performer and taught masterclasses through these organizations, as well as having had an active private bassoon studio of 30 weekly students in Austin and Houston, Texas.

-Contemporary music is at the forefront in Amsel's musical journey and he has premiered works both as conductor and instrumentalist.
-He has led recording sessions of world premieres at Peabody Conservatory, Rice University's Shepherd School of Music, and the University of Houston.
-Amsel was selected to participate in the Cabrillo Festival of Contemporary Music while closely working with Cristian Macelaru.
+Contemporary music forefront in Amsel's musical journey and has premiered works both as conductor and instrumentalist.
+He has led recording sessions of world premieres at Peabody Conservatory as well as Rice University's Shepherd School of Music, and now presents concert series with the Fort Worth Symphony performing over 10 contemporary works each season.
+Amsel was also selected to participate in the Cabrillo Festival of Contemporary Music while closely working with Cristian Macelaru as Assistant Conductor.

-As a bassoonist, Amsel has appeared with such orchestras as the Tanglewood Music Center Orchestra and Round Top Festival Orchestra and held positions with the Boston Philharmonic, Austin Symphony Orchestra, Breckenridge Music Festival, Austin Lyric Orchestra, Symphony of Southeast Texas, and Orchestra of Indian Hill.
+As a bassoonist, Amsel has appeared with such orchestras as the Tanglewood Music Center Orchestra and New World Symphony, and held positions with the Boston Philharmonic, Austin Symphony Orchestra, Breckenridge Music Festival, Austin Lyric Orchestra, Symphony of Southeast Texas, and Orchestra of Indian Hill.

-When not studying music, Amsel is a hiking, wine, and Golden Retriever aficionado.
+During his free time, Amsel is a biking, architecture, wine, and Golden Retriever aficionado.